Tauhid333/TeamCollab/README.md

 # Project Title: TeamCollab API using Django Rest Framework and JWT Token Authentication.
 Postman is used for generating API requests.
-## Project Summary: In this project, I have created a flow where admin can login and create new users, perform several CRUD actions for the users, projects, tasks and comments
+## Project Summary:
+TeamCollab, is  a project management tool that allows teams to collaborate on projects.
+The tool needs an API to manage users, projects, tasks, and comments.
+The API will be consumed by their front-end web application and mobile application.

 ## Prerequisites:
 - Python